onespacemedia/styleguide/README.md

 Always supply a `help_text` for a field if you think it will be useful.
 Don't supply a `help_text` if the field name is entirely self-explanatory.

 Help text should be concise, grammatically-correct full sentences with punctuation.
-Avoid fluffy wording, poor spelling & grammar and sentence fragments.
+Avoid fluffy wording, poor spelling & grammar, and sentence fragments.

 ```python
 label = models.CharField(